jondlm/website/drafts/typescripting-a-react-component-library.md

 - Am I supposed to be using a `ReactNode` or a `ReactElement` here?

+Tips:

+If you're doing pass throughs, just inspect the signature for a raw element and copy that to your own `extend`.

 ### Don't assume your types are sound just cause your code compiled

 I've written a decent amount of code in other more "sound" languages such as